Shawarmaji

 Where it fits in a first-timer's San Francisco plan

-For a first visit, keep the plan grounded in what is confirmed: Shawarmaji is in San Francisco, serves Middle Eastern Street Food, has a casual dress code, carries Esquire Best New Restaurants #10 (2021) recognition.
+For a first visit, know that Shawarmaji is in San Francisco, serves Middle Eastern Street Food, has a casual dress code, carries Esquire Best New Restaurants #10 (2021) recognition.

 The hours are useful for planning.
 It opens at 11 AM daily, closes at 9 PM Sunday through Thursday, stays open until 12 AM on Friday and Saturday.
-Beyond those basics, do not assume special services, group arrangements, or a particular dining-room format without checking directly.
+Beyond those basics, it's best to check directly for special services, group arrangements, or a particular dining-room format.

 Use it when the plan is simple: a casual Middle Eastern Street Food meal in San Francisco.
 If the night calls for a different kind of dining plan, cross-shop the listed peers instead.